eksctl-io/eksctl/README.md

 eksctl create cluster --ssh-public-key=my_kubernetes_key --region=us-east-1
 ```

-To add custom tags to each stack, you can specify tags:
+To add custom tags for all resources, use `--tags`.
+Note that until
+https://github.com/weaveworks/eksctl/issues/25 is resolved, tags will
+apply to CloudFormation stacks but not EKS clusters.

 ```
 eksctl create cluster --tags environment=staging --region=us-east-1